GLOBAL MARKETS-Shares dip from recent highs, euro gains

 The growing optimism on the outlook for the world's biggest economies helped commodity prices recover from last week's decline.
 Oil also benefited from a resurfacing of fears about a disruption of supply from the Middle East.

-A cut in Saudi Arabian production last month, pipeline sabotage in Yemen and a weather-related drop in Iraqi shipments have reduced output.
-Fighting in Syria and Iranian naval exercises in the strategically important Strait of Hormuz at the mouth of the Gulf have reminded investors of the risk of wider disruption to Middle East supply.
+A cut in Saudi Arabian production last month, pipeline sabotage in Yemen and a weather-related drop in Iraqi shipments have reduced output, while fighting in Syria, and Iranian naval exercises in the strategically important Strait of Hormuz at the mouth of the Gulf reminded investors of the risk of wider disruption to Middle East supply.

-Brent crude gained 1.1 percent to $111.88 a barrel, jumping in afternoon trading as investors weighed a statement from Saudi Arabia disputing claims OPEC's largest producer has altered its output policy.
-U.S. light crude was up 0.7 percent at $94.25.
+Brent crude gained 1.1 percent to $111.81 a barrel, jumping in afternoon trading as investors weighed a statement from Saudi Arabia disputing claims OPEC's largest producer has altered its output policy.

 * Kenon announces that it will provide loans to qoros together with a reduction in its back-to-back guarantee obligations